cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 ##### Crawl report

 The crawl or coverage report lists URLs that were scanned along with ones that weren't scanned.
 This acts as a tool for you to check if the scanner is reaching every endpoint possible and filtering them successfully.
+This report is a CSV file, which you can export to Excel or any similar tool that you use.

 Before and while doing tests, the crawler will navigate your website to find every endpoint possible while testing every input it might find.
 Then those URLs are sent to the scanner to be tested